Smeltzer, Twins sweep Royals with 3-0 win

+MINNEAPOLIS (AP) — Devin Smeltzer’s meditation routine kept him calm on the way to his first major league win.

-MINNEAPOLIS (AP) — Devin Smeltzer pitched two-hit ball into the seventh inning for his first major league win, and the Minnesota Twins completed a three-game sweep by blanking the Kansas City Royals 3-0 on Sunday.
+Smeltzer pitched two-hit ball into the seventh inning, and the Minnesota Twins completed a three-game sweep by blanking the Kansas City Royals 3-0 on Sunday.

 Jason Castro homered and Eddie Rosario drove in two runs for the Twins, who maintained their three-game lead over Cleveland in the AL Central.
 Luis Arraez had two hits and scored twice.

-Recalled from Triple-A Rochester a few hours earlier when reliever Sam Dyson was sidelined by right biceps tendinitis, Smeltzer (1-1) was inserted into the lineup to give All-Star Jake Odorizzi an extra day of rest.
-He struck out four and walked one on 90 pitches in his third career start.

-But he ran into trouble after Arraez led off the sixth with a single.
-Arraez advanced on a wild pitch, went to third on Nelson Cruz’s groundout and came home on Rosario’s sacrifice fly.
+Baldelli stopped short of saying how exactly Smeltzer would be used.
+Smeltzer wasn’t complaining, though.

+“I believe that I’m a starter and can get the job done and I believe I can do it (in) the pen as well,” Smeltzer said.
+“I spoke on it the last time I was up here, whatever they call on me, if it’s playing right field, I’m going to do my best to help the team win.”

-Smeltzer started the seventh but was replaced by Tyler Duffey after issuing a leadoff walk to Alex Gordon.
-Duffy struck out Hunter Dozier and Jorge Soler, and Castro cut down Gordon attempting to steal second.
+Smeltzer, who likes to meditate on the field before games, struck out four and walked one on 90 pitches.
+He started the seventh but was replaced by Tyler Duffey after issuing a leadoff walk to Alex Gordon.
+Duffey struck out Hunter Dozier and Jorge Soler, and Castro cut down Gordon attempting to steal second.

 Rosario tacked on an RBI single in the eighth to give the Twins some cushion.